Menu

 A pinhole leak in a supply line behind a wall loses eight gallons or more per day, depending on pressure.
 That number sounds minor until you factor in three months of water damage to insulation, drywall, and wood framing.
 Mold only takes 24 to 48 hours to start growing in wet conditions, and remediation costs usually exceed the original plumbing repair by a wide margin.

-Residential and commercial properties both come with this risk, but commercial buildings face additional liability when water damage affects multiple tenants or business operations.
+Residential and commercial properties both come with this risk, but commercial buildings face additional liability when water heater damage affects multiple tenants or business operations.
 A small leak beneath a sink or inside a wall can cause the repair scope to expand substantially.

 The practical response is to schedule a plumbing service in Angleton before a known slow leak becomes a structural problem.
 If your water bill increases without explanation, if you notice water stains on ceilings or baseboards, or if a fixture develops intermittent low pressure, those are indicators to investigate.
 Plumbers in Angleton use moisture meters and pressure tests to locate leaks without opening walls.